Meet the Team

-During her time as a senior Special Victims Unit prosecutor, Brenda prosecuted hundreds of child sexual abuse, adult sexual offense, child pornography, and intimate partner violence cases—including intimate partner homicides—and litigated countless jury trials.
-Brenda was known as a bulldog in the courtroom, achieving guilty verdicts in some of her office’s toughest cases.
-Brenda also assisted with the federal prosecution of child predators and was cross-designated as a Special Assistant Attorney General for the Maryland Attorney General’s Office, where she investigated and prosecuted physician and teacher sexual abuse cases.
+Prior to joining JJS, Brenda prosecuted hundreds of child sexual abuse, adult sexual offense, child pornography, and intimate partner violence cases—including intimate partner homicides—and litigated countless jury trials.
+Brenda was known as a bulldog in the courtroom, achieving guilty verdicts in some of her office’s toughest cases, some of which were covered on the national news.
+Brenda worked in conjunction with the United States Attorney’s Office to federally prosecute child predators and was cross-designated as a Special Assistant Attorney General for the Maryland Attorney General’s Office, where she investigated and prosecuted physician and teacher sexual abuse cases.

 Prior to becoming a prosecutor, Brenda served as a judicial law clerk to the Honorable Stephen J. Sfekas in the Baltimore City Circuit Court.

 Brenda is also the recipient of the Victoria F. Gelfman Legal Excellence Award, which is awarded by the Maryland States’ Attorney’s Association to only one prosecutor state-wide that displays legal excellence, leadership, and a commitment to community service.

 In March 2021, Brenda was part of a team that achieved a record-setting $842.4M settlement against the University of Southern California (USC) on behalf of women who were sexually exploited during exams performed by former OBGYN Dr. George Tyndall at USC’s Student Health Center.

 - University of Pennsylvania, B.A., (Political Science and Hispanic Studies, magna cum laude)

 - American University, Washington College of Law (magna cum laude, Order of the Coif), 2011